themightyoarfish/libav-zmq-streaming/README.md

 # libffmpeg-zmq-streaming

 Originally, this code would encode camera or directory images to h264 and just send those packets via zmq to a subscriber.

-I have since enabled RTP transport, so the stream can be played with ffplay and VLC.
+I have since enabled RTP transport, so the stream can be played with ffplay and VLC (with h264 only).

 ## Binaries